Quetzaltenango: Sports

 Quetzaltenango is home to the Club Xelajú MC soccer team.
 The team competes at Estadio Mario Camposeco which has a capacity of 13,500 and is the most successful non-capital team in the Liga Nacional de Fútbol de Guatemala.

 Due to the city's high altitude many athletes have prepared themselves here such as Olympic silver medalist Erick Barrondo and the 2004 Cuban volleyball team.

 The swimming team has enjoyed success in national and international events.

 Quetzaltenango withdrew from hosting the 2018 Central American and Caribbean Games.
 It planned to build a 30,000-seat stadium by 2016, as well seven new facilities for indoor sports and aquatics.

 Transportation

 The Cuatro Caminos intersection is outside the city.

 The city has a system of micro-buses for quick and cheap movement.
 A micro-bus is essentially a large van stuffed with seats.
 Micro-buses are numbered based on the route they take (e.g., "Ruta 7").
 There is no government-run mass transport system in the city.
 The sole public means of transport is the bus or micro-buses.
 Transportation to other cities is provided by bus.
 Bicycling is a way to get around and to travel to (and in) rural areas.
 Quetzaltenango Airport provides air service to the city.

 Education

-Quetzaltenango (Xela) is the center of many schools and Universities that provide Education to locals and many thousands of students from the surrounding cities and departments (states) and international students from North America and Europe, that's the reason it's a very important city for the south-west/north-west region of the Country of Guatemala, for many decades Quetzaltenango has produced distinguished Citizens through all Educational establishments, among those we can mention:
+Quetzaltenango (Xela) is home to many schools and Universities that provide Education to locals and thousands of students from the surrounding cities and departments (states) and international students from North America and Europe.
+The educational establishments of Quetzaltenango include: